github/docs/content/github/managing-subscriptions-and-notifications-on-github/managing-notifications-from-your-inbox.md

 #### Supported `repo:` queries

-To add a `repo:` filter, you must include the organization or user of the repository in the query: `repo:owner/repository`.
+To add a `repo:` filter, you must include the owner of the repository in the query: `repo:owner/repository`.
 An owner is the organization or the user who owns the {% data variables.product.prodname_dotcom %} asset that triggers the notification.
 For example, `repo:octo-org/octo-repo` will show notifications triggered in the octo-repo repository within the octo-org organization.

 #### Supported `is:` queries